pianoforte33/ESP32-DHT11-WebServer/README.md

 ## troubleshooting 🚩
 - Rember to replace the SSID and the password with your credential.
-- To display the ip address to connect to check the serial monitor.
+- To display the ip address to connect tò, check the serial monitor.
 - Use a pull down resistor